sohamkapadi/BanterBox/README.md

-# ChatApp
+# BanterBox

-Welcome to **ChatApp**!
+Welcome to **BanterBox**!
 A real-time chat application built using the MERN stack, Socket.io, and TailwindCSS.
 This application supports real-time messaging, user authentication, and online status tracking.

 ## Table of Contents